microsoft/AzureArcSCVMMTSG/CreateConfigKvaCustomerError.md

    - Open a powershell admin prompt from the workstation machine and run the below command to debug for any further issues

      **New-PSSession -ComputerName <fqdn/IP> -Authentication Negotiate -Credential 'domain\username'**

+2) UserName or password provided is incorrect.
+   - To validate the same run the below command **New-PSSession -ComputerName <fqdn/IP> -Authentication Negotiate -Credential 'domain\username'**